EmersonFras/Van-Life/README.md

 This project focuses on learning how to build a modern single-page application (SPA) using React Router.

+## Live Demo

+You can view the deployed version of the project here: [Van Life on Netlify](https://rr-van-life.netlify.app)

 ## Learning Objectives

 Through this project, you will: